Why publish in Palgrave Macmillan journals?

 We offer authors and their funders the option to publish open access research across publication formats: in journals and in books and chapters.
 We were one of the first publishers to offer an open access option for the humanities and social sciences, and remain an active participant in the development of sustainable models for open access for these disciplines.

-The open access option is currently available for more than three quarters of our journals, including Palgrave Communications - Palgrave’s first fully open access journal.
-Research published via Palgrave Open is subject to the same professional and rigorous peer-review process as all other Palgrave Macmillan publications.
+The open access option is currently available for the majority of our journals, including Humanities & Social Sciences Communications (previously Palgrave Communications) - Palgrave’s first fully open access journal.
+Research published via open access is subject to the same professional and rigorous peer-review process as all other Palgrave Macmillan publications.

 Palgrave Macmillan recognizes the need to invest in education and scientific research in areas with limited resource.
 As part of Springer Nature we are proud to support initiatives such as Research4Life which is the collective name for the four WHO programmes - HINARI, AGORA, OARE and ARDI – that provide developing countries with free or low cost access to academic and professional peer-reviewed content online.
 This extends the reach of our published papers, and provides important, timely research to those who might not otherwise be able to obtain it.